prybka82-student/DotToDat_python/README.md

 # DotToDat
-A simple converter in C# changing graphs coded in .dot files to .dat files that may be used with GNU MathProg solvers
+A simple converter in Python changing graphs coded in .dot files to .dat files that may be used with GNU MathProg solvers

 # Example .dot file